nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Create a class method for hiding/showing Group boundaries.
  * Create a convenience function for installing a keyboard shortcut that calls the hide/show method.
  * Create a class method for inserting open/close grouper pairs.
 Use